 Buzzards are a great example of how wildlife can recover on its own when we stop persecuting them.
 I never saw a Buzzard until I moved to Devon in my mid 20's, despite growing up rurally in East Anglia & Wiltshire where they had been poisoned out of existence during the 1970's.
 The first time I saw buzzards was on Dartmoor where a pair of sparring males had locked talons & spiralled from a great height towards the ground.
 They parted & soared up again just before hitting the ground.
 It was breath-taking to see.

 I used to see or hear Buzzards most days, & follow their fortunes along with the rise & fall of the local rabbit populations at my last studio near Totnes, South Devon.
-However, now that we have a negative Trophic Cascade caused by the badger cull, we are seeing a rise in the fox population & a corresponding fall in the rabbit & hare populations, which means our buzzards are likely to decline too.
-I haven't seen any badgers at my old studio in Devon for 5 years now, or hares or rabbits either.
-I'm watching the local impacts closely & am heartbroken to see the decline in our Buzzard population, as they brought me joy every day.
+However, now that we have a negative Trophic Cascade caused by the badger cull, we are seeing a rise in the fox population & a corresponding fall in the rabbit & hare populations, which means our buzzards are starting to decline too.
+I didn't seen any badgers at my old studio in Devon for 5 years before I left, or hares or rabbits either.
+I watched the local impacts closely & was heartbroken to see the decline in our Buzzard population, as they brought me joy every day.

 Buzzards epitomise all that is wild to me.

 Wall hanging, life sized patinated Foundry Bronze of a screaming Swift , 17cm / 6.5" long. £1,100 plus postage or shipping.

 There are only TWO available at this price, (the next batch will cost around £1,650)

 6th of a Limited Edition of 50.
 Check availability.